-The fundamental aim of the study of Humanities is to help our pupils develop an understanding of their own lives and the world in which they live.
-This is achieved through the study of individuals, societies, cultures, and the environment.
+The fundamental aim of the study of Humanities is to help our pupils become the global citizens of tomorrow.
+We want them to develop an understanding of their own lives and the world in which they live and to think about the future and the role they could play.
+This is achieved through the study of individuals, societies, cultures, and the environment both past and present.

-In both of these subjects, pupils will use key skills to gain knowledge:
+In both History and Geography, pupils will use key skills to gain knowledge:

 - Undertaking investigations and enquiries, using various methods, media and sources